NAMlab/panomiX-tool/README.md

 - **Columns** represent biological samples (e.g., individuals or time points)
 - **Rows** represent molecular features (e.g., genes, proteins, metabolites, or spectral variables)

-For regression tasks, a **continuous outcome variable (y)** is required.
-This can be any measurable quantitative trait.

-### Uploading Data

-PanomiX accepts data files in standard tabular formats such as **CSV**.
-Ensure that your dataset follows the structure above before uploading.

 #### Example Feature Matrix

 | Feature  | Sample 1 | Sample 2 | Sample 3 | Sample 4 | Sample 5 |